-Course(s) Number of courses Minimum total credit hours Clarification General Biology with Lab Two (2) 8-10 Online classes will not be accepted after the Spring 2022 semester.
-General/Inorganic Chemistry with Lab Two (2) 8-10 Online classes will not be accepted after the Spring 2022 semester.
-Organic Chemistry I & II with Lab OR may substitute Biochemistry Two (2) 8-10 Biochemistry online or traditional may be substituted for Organic Chemistry II only.
-Biochemistry, either as a recommended or substitute class, is strongly recommended.
-We will accept an online biochemistry class, lab is optional Human Anatomy with Lab One (1) 3-4 Should cover all organ systems.
-Human Physiology One (1) 3-4 Combined human anatomy and physiology courses should have a minimum of eight (8) credit hours, have taken place over one-two semesters and include a lab.
-Microbiology with Lab One (1) 3-4 Medical Terminology One (1) 2 Courses that cover all human systems are strongly encouraged.
-May be taken as an on-line course from an accredited school with an official transcript.
+Course(s) Number of courses Minimum total credit hours Clarification General/Inorganic Chemistry with Lab Two (2) 6 Online accepted Spring 2020-Spring 2025.
+Organic Chemistry I & II with Lab OR may substitute Biochemistry Two (2) 6 Biochemistry online or traditional may be substituted for Organic Chemistry II only.
+Biochemistry lab is optional.
+Human Anatomy with Lab One (1) 3 Online accepted Spring 2020-Spring 2025.
+Should cover all organ systems.
+Human Physiology One (1) 3 Combined human anatomy and physiology courses should have a minimum of eight (8) credit hours, have taken place over one-two semesters and include a lab.
+Online accepted Spring 2020-Spring 2025.
+Microbiology with Lab One (1) 3 Online accepted Spring 2020-Spring 2025.
+Medical Terminology One (1) 2 Courses that cover all human systems are strongly encouraged.
+May be taken as an online course from an accredited school with an official transcript.
 No certificates accepted.
 General Psychology One (1) 3 Should cover the full spectrum of psychologic development from childhood to advanced age.
 English One (1) 3 A writing intensive course, such as English composition, is required.
 Statistics One (1) 2-3 Courses not listed as a math or science course must have course objectives that show coverage of descriptive and inferential statistics.
-Mathematics One (1) 3 College Algebra or higher.